Nexus-Hue/unfiltered/src/content/blog/adding-new-post.md

 draft: true
 tags:
   - docs
 description: Some rules & recommendations for creating or adding new posts using AstroPaper theme.
+pubDatetime: 2024-07-21T00:00:00.000Z
 ---

 Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.

 ## Table of contents